-South Loop tour guests will discover the unexpected stories of the people who lived and worked in the area from 1871 to 1971.
 The neighborhood’s Prairie Avenue once boasted “Millionaire Row.”
 At the peak of the Gilded Age in the late 19th century, some of the wealthiest people in American history built palatial mansions in this bucolic area.
-By the 1970s, the neighborhood was spattered with industrial buildings, shuttered train stations, parking lots, and McCormick Place, the just-opened, colossal convention center.
-Despite this unbecoming state in the 1970s, the choices made and forces unleashed at that nadir of urban decay led to the vibrant and redeveloped neighborhood of today.
+The contrast of a century later brings us on our tour to the oft-overlooked 1970s – a crucial and overlooked time in Chicago history.
+It was a time of transition.
+The neighborhood was spattered with industrial buildings, shuttered train stations, parking lots, and McCormick Place, the just-opened, colossal convention center.
+Despite this unbecoming state in the 1970s, the forces unleashed at that nadir of urban decay led to the vibrant and redeveloped neighborhood we experience on our walking tour.

 This quick, 1.75-hour curated experience starts in the lobby of the Marriott Marquis, 2121 S Prairie Ave, and ends at the Clarke House, 1827 S Indiana.

 This is an exclusive tour available only on September 21 as a special event.
 Space is limited and reservations are required.
 The Century of Contrasts South Loop Walking Tour can now be booked for private groups.
 Contact us at 312.350.1131 for more details on booking this South Loop walking tour as a private event.